sass/sass/proposal/clamp.md

 It's worth noting that there is prior art for this disambiguation.
-When adding support for [plain-CSS `min()` and `max()`] functions, we decided to disambiguate the pain CSS versions from the Sass-syntax versions by first parsing as the former and falling back to the latter if that parse failed.
+When adding support for [plain-CSS `min()` and `max()`] functions, we decided to disambiguate the plain CSS versions from the Sass-syntax versions by first parsing as the former and falling back to the latter if that parse failed.
 This proposal intentionally avoids that approach for several reasons: